Cosmicator/python/Course/Basics/Chapter 01 - Variables and Data Types/01 - print() function.md

 We will be learning about functions in the upcoming chapters.
 The resulted output will be:

 **OUTPUT**
 ```
 This is a print statement.
 ```

+An **Output** is the information a program produces after processing the input given by the running code.